ecofriendly homestead

 In total, 9.2 bn tonnes of CO2e emissions each year can be attributed to global food waste.
 To put that into perspective, that’s equivalent to the overall emissions from the US and the EU put together (source).

-vermicomposting as a solution to fertilizer emissions and pollution
+Vermicomposting as a solution to fertilizer emissions and pollution

 Synthetic fertilizers have a high carbon footprint because they are typically made from petrochemicals.
 The manufacturing process utilizes fossil fuels, and then there’s transportation of the end product.
 Finally, in agricultural situations, diesel is needed for the tractors that spread the fertilizer.
 In fact, two thirds of fertilizer ghg emissions are actually from application and usage (source).